On-Demand Workshops

 • CIGD Phases

-• Considerations About the Process
+• Considerations for the Process

 Target Audience

-Trainer: John Koop Harder
+Facilitator: John Koop Harder

 MSW, RSW